The Windows and Tabs API

 var newTab = safari.self.browserWindow.openTab();

-In Safari 5.1 and later, you can listen for and respond to the following window and tab events:
+You can listen for and respond to the following window and tab events:

 Open—Safari sends an